D.C. Safe and Beautiful Task Force

 |Downloads:

 This work, D.C.
-Safe and Beautiful Task Force [Image 3 of 3], by SGT Aaron Troutman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Safe and Beautiful Task Force, by SPC David Carvajal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.